-Explore Sossusvlei, Swakopmund, Spitzkoppe, Damaraland, Etosha and Naukluft on a 13 day self drive.
+Explore Sossusvlei, Swakopmund, Spitzkoppe, Damaraland, Etosha and Naukluft on this 2 week self drive.

-£2,600 per person based on two people sharing your holiday includes six nights in lodges and six nights camping and a fully equipped Safari Drive Land Rover for the duration of your trip.
+For a remarkable £1,876 per person based on two people sharing your holiday includes six nights in lodges and seven nights camping and a fully equipped Safari Drive Land Rover for the duration of your trip.
 International flights are not included, but call us for great deals with Air Namibia and South African Airways.
 Return flights start from c. £800 per person (ex London Heathrow).

 View Namibia Explorer in a larger map

-Upon arrival you will be transferred to a lovely lodge for the night.
-Today you will be briefed on your vehicle.
+Upon arrival in Namibia you will be transferred to a lovely guesthouse for the night.
+After freshening up you will be briefed on your vehicle and your route.

-Drive to a stunning area of imposing granite rock formations set in vast plains called Spitzkoppe.
-Here you can walk and climb among the boulders looking out for incredible bushmen rock paintings.
+Day 8: Camping, Spitzkoppe Drive to a stunning area of imposing granite rock formations set in vast plains called Spitzkoppe.
+Here you can walk and climb amongst the boulders looking out for impressively old bushmen rock paintings.
 A fantastic place to watch the sunset.

 Day 14: Depart Windhoek